Skip to content

 }

-The result is also kept in the local epic cache so subsequent --epic <key> resolutions on issue list and jql build don't pay the round trip.
-See Cache › epics for the cache mechanics.
+The result is cached locally so later --epic <key> resolutions on issue list and jql build skip the round trip.
+See Cache › epics for the mechanics.

 add

---dry-run skips the Jira call and echoes the resolved pair so you can verify the wiring before committing.
-Child and parent must live in the same Jira project; cross-project attaches are rejected upstream with validation / pid: "Issues with this Issue Type must be created in the same project as the parent.".
+--dry-run skips the Jira call and echoes the resolved pair so you can check the wiring first.
+Child and parent must live in the same project; a cross-project attach is rejected upstream with validation / "Issues with this Issue Type must be created in the same project as the parent."

 {